 Maths & Statistics Tutor / High School Teacher

-A tutor with 6+ years of experience, and a licenced California high school math teacher for 3+ years.
+A tutor with 6+ years of experience, and a licenced California secondary school math teacher for 3+ years.
 Author of several innovative teaching approaches for pre-university youth, tested both in classroom and tutoring settings, increasing standardised scores in the class by 12%, as well as the tutoring pupil’s scores by 29%.
-Currently teaching over 200 high school students, and 18 private clients.
+Currently teaching over 200 secondary school students, and 18 private clients.

 - Implemented innovative teaching approaches for youth 15-18 years old, improving their scored by 12%.

 - Created 250+ lesson plans for different ability levels.